learnrelay/learnrelay/content/mutations/mutation-types.md

 ```

 We set `parentName` to `viewer`, `connectionName` to `allPokemons` and `edgeName` to `edge`.
-Check the `CreatePokemonPayload` of the `createPokemonMutation` to find the exact names you have to use.
+Check the `CreatePokemonPayload` of the `createPokemonMutation` in the docs of our GraphQL backend inside GraphiQL to find the exact names you have to use.

 The `append` inside `rangeBehaviors` means that we are appending the new edge to the present edges of `allPokemons`.
 If we used `prepend`, we could prepend the edge instead.